Registering a Car in France

 The other thing to watch out for is how long it takes to arrange the insurance, some companies took weeks (yes weeks) to get back to me and I ended up taking an expensive option because I didn't inquire soon enough.

-It is a good idea to switch to a French insurer while you are on English plates so that when you do fit French plates you are already legal.
-You will of course have to send your French insurer a copy of your newly acquired carte grise so that the certificate can be updated but at least you won't be in the dodgy position of running on French plates with an English insurer.
+You will need French insurance in place in order to register the car, usually this can be done on English plates, but you can also ask the insurer to do it using the Vehicle Identification Number.
+You will of course have to send your French insurer a copy of your newly acquired carte grise so that the certificate can be updated to the new French registration once you have it, but at least you won't be in the dodgy position of running on French plates with an English insurer.

 It's worth noting as well that when you come to renew your insurance the following year, say you got a really bad deal and wanted to move to another company, then you need to know that, unlike the UK, you have to inform your current insurance company in writing using a registered letter that you want to cancel your cover within 20 days of receiving the renewal notice.
 If you fail to do that then you will be tied in for another 12 months - so beware.